-Few useful tips for customizing your WoW user interface to useful form
+Useful tips for customising your WoW user interface on Windows 10

 Reduce the number of bars.
 Use static or modifier paging instead: